 If your breast suddenly becomes red or has a bruised color without any recent injury, there is a possibility that it is inflammatory breast cancer.

-If the discoloration is noticeably red and there is no itching or discomfort that would accompany it (as with a rash or an injury), you should talk to your doctor about the symptoms.
+Specifically, if the discoloration is noticeably red, and no itching or discomfort accompany it, you should talk to your doctor about the symptoms.

 Some people might experience bodily discharges if they have breast cancer…

 Nipple discharge occurs when fluid excretes through the nipple, and it is another common, noticeable sign of breast cancer.
 Nipple discharge can look and smell differently for everyone, but in some cases, it can have a greenish color or even be bloody.